actions-workshop/deployment-environment/README.md

 ![Screenshot of the Repository Secrets of this repository](./docs/images/all-secrets.png)

-### Workshop-Time
+### 2.2 Conducting the Workshop

-Hand out this repositories URL to your participants.
-There is an explanation on how to use issue-ops to request for a deployment [in the 005-deployment-issue-ops.md documentation](tbd.).
+Hand out this repositorie's URL to your participants.
+Let them Follow the [005-deployment-issue-ops.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-issue-ops.md) for the workshop, it contains the explanation on how to use this repositorie's issues to create a deployment environment.

-### Post Workshop Cleanup
+### 2.3 Post Workshop Cleanup

 After the workshop, you can easily cleanup all created resources by executing the [./resources/issue-ops/cleanup-azure.sh](./resources/issue-ops/cleanup-azure.sh) script: